-How Big is 5 Quart Pan & How Much Food Can it Cook?
+How Big is 5 Quart Pan & How Much Food Can it Hold?

 Are you looking forward to getting a small pan of 5 quarts, but not sure how much food it can cook?